 Novartis is providing information to the Greek authorities investigating allegations of potentially inappropriate economic benefits to HCPs, government officials and others in Greece.
-These authorities include the Greek Coordinating Body for Inspection and Control, and the Greek Body of Prosecution of Financial Crime, from which the Company received a summons in 2018 and 2020.
-The resolution of inquiries by the DOJ and the SEC regarding this matter is described below in "Concluded legal matters - US Government Foreign Corrupt Practices Act (FCPA) investigations."
+These authorities include the Greek Coordinating Body for Inspection and Control, and the Greek Body of Prosecution of Financial Crime (SDOE), from which the Company received a summons in 2018 and 2020.
+In 2021, SDOE imposed on Novartis Hellas a fine equivalent to approximately USD 1.2 million, which Novartis Hellas has appealed.